rjkinhighlands/Bamazon/README.md

 # Bobmazon

- Amazon-like storefront with Node.js &amp; MySQL
+ Amazon-like storefront with Node.js & MySQL

  Javascript:

-1. `BamazonCustomer.js`
+1. `bamazoncustomer.js`

  Prints the products in the store.